JKelly423/whatsapp-wordcloud/README.md

 #### Generate Frequency-Based WordCloud of Whatsapp Conversation from Exported Chat Log
+#### Designed originally to generate a wordcloud of myself and my partners text messages we exchanged via whatsapp while travelling.
+##### The program generates a seperate wordcloud for each user's messages to provide a look at which each person said most frequently.
 ## Installation

 The project can be cloned from github using the following command